 #1 – Humility

 A growing research base is showing that the difference between the master and disaster therapists is if they are able to be self-loving despite their personal flaws as well as having a healthy dose of self-doubt about their treatment approach.
-Because of these two qualities It’s these therapists that are constantly looking for better ways to help their clients, are holding themselves to a higher standard of service, and at the same time are not turning into their own worst enemy.
+Because of these two qualities, good therapists are constantly looking for better ways to help their clients, are holding themselves to a higher standard of service, and at the same time are not turning into their own worst enemy.
 Being open to failure, in a slightly counterintuitive way, frees the therapist from having to be right all the time or falling into the trap of blaming their client when things don’t go as planned.
 While this one is the hardest to put your finger on, it comes out when you see the therapist becoming more exasperated or blaming.
+One other cheat in seeing a therapist’s humility is their willingness to use questionnaires to track their work and if they receive some sort of supervision.

 #2 – Selling Miracle Cures